 So at the risk of stating the obvious, let’s analyse what happens there.
 They spot a man on horseback coming towards them.
 He is unquestionably alone.
 Not a man and his companion or servant, just a man.
 As he gets nearer there is something about his appearance – we are not told what – that allows the ladies to deduce that he is a gentleman.
 This could be his clothing, his bearing (air), his horse, or something else.
 A few yards later, all of a sudden he has acquired a servant, who can take care of his horse for him.

-I suppose there are any number of theoretical explanations for this sudden appearance, but for me the most obvious one is that the servant was there all the time, just not worthy of mention.
+I suppose there are any number of theoretical explanations for this sudden appearance, but for me the most obvious one is that the servant was there all the time, but is just not considered worthy of mention.
 He is so unimportant he just doesn’t count, or is effectively invisible.

 There is a further example of this phenomenon towards the end of the novel, (chapter 47) when the rumour of Edward Ferrars’ marriage reaches the Dashwood ladies.
 What is striking in this extract is that it is one of the few instances in all Austen where a servant gets to speak at length to his employers.
 The phrases in brackets are my annotations, of course.